 Mechanical reasoning (MRT2) – This test is used by the employer to understand the candidate's ability to comprehend different mechanical and physical principles in action.

-The Critical Reasoning Test Battery (CRTB2) is a set of two tests designed for a high level position such as a manager or a graduate.
-It is used to assess the critical reasoning skills needed in roles that require rational and consistent decisions.
-The two tests are:
+The Critical Reasoning Test Battery (CRTB2) is a set of two tests designed for a high-level position, such as a manager or a graduate.
+It is used to assess the critical reasoning skills needed for positions that require rational and consistent decisions.

 Psytech International and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.